The Sheep Detectives: Casting

-In March 2024, it was revealed that an adaptation of the detective novel Three Bags Full was in development, with Hugh Jackman and Emma Thompson cast in the lead roles.
+In March 2024, it was revealed that Hugh Jackman and Emma Thompson were cast in the lead roles.
 In June, Nicholas Braun, Nicholas Galitzine, Molly Gordon, Hong Chau, Tosin Cole, Kobna Holdbrook-Smith, Conleth Hill and Mandeep Dhillon rounded out the cast.
-Kyle Balda would direct the film and Craig Mazin wrote the screenplay.

 Bryan Cranston, Julia Louis-Dreyfus, Chris O'Dowd, Regina Hall, and Patrick Stewart were announced as having joined the cast in April 2025.

 Filming

-Principal photography took place from June-July, 2024 in a number of locations across Buckinghamshire, Hertfordshire, Oxfordshire and Surrey, most notably at White Pond Farm and in Shepperton Studios.
+Principal photography took place from June to July 2024 in a number of locations across Buckinghamshire, Hertfordshire, Oxfordshire and Surrey, most notably in Ivinghoe, at White Pond Farm and in Shepperton Studios.
+Visual effects for the film were completed by Framestore, and Clear Angle Studios.
+Christophe Beck composed the film's score.
+The film's closing theme is the 1988 song "I'm Gonna Be (500 Miles)" by The Proclaimers, remixed by Kriz Kovacs.